Yunlily/Insight-Project/README.md

 Implementation of Spark ML Pipeline Stages like String Indexer, One Hot Encoder and Vector Assembler for Pre-processing

+Integration of Spark Streaming Job with Kafka and Cassandra

+Exactly once semantics using Spark Streaming custom offset management

+Automate the Spark Jobs  using Airflow Automation framework on Spark Standalone Cluster.

 ### Possible Architecture
 ![image](http://github.com/Yunlily/Insight-Project/raw/master/Image/Architecture.png)